We've compiled a list of frequently asked questions (FAQS) designed for applicants for the English Language Assistants programme 2024-25.

 The reference from your current / former host institution must comment on your performance as an assistant and state that the school would be happy for you to return (if applicable).
 The reference must be signed or stamped by the school and should ideally be on school letter headed paper.
 Please upload the reference as a PDF document in the returning and former assistants section of the application form.

 For more information, please visit our returning and former assistants page.

 Do I have to pay to take part in the programme?

-There is no fee to apply or work as an English Language Assistant through the British Council.
+There is no fee to apply or work as an English Language Assistant through the British Council and you will be paid a monthly salary or stipend.
 You will need to cover some personal costs including:

 - visa (if applicable) and related administrative costs

 - accommodation and utility bills